-Please test out which method or way connects with you, everyone is different and we may also employ a separate method for each purpose, or a combination of few.
+Please test out which method or way connects with you, everyone is different and we may also employ a separate method for each purpose, or a combination of a few.
 Make a comparison between the different ways to give a fair evaluation of how each works for you.
 Alternatively, you may just take a few moments of reflection to know what works well for you or not based on past experience.
-Perhaps you may even develop or evolve your own personal method to note-taking.
+Perhaps you may even develop or evolve your own personal method of note-taking.

 Whether it is speed reading summary, captivating or detailed notes, jotting down thoughts of reflection, audio, power words, and random page notes, these are ways that an individual may prefer but the key to successful novel note-taking other than a connection to a method is practice.
 Practice note-taking of a random novel page per day for your purpose is better than none.
 Forming good habits is a powerful way to self-improvement.

 May all be blessed to write in good conscience and with love.
-Good luck!

 What activities encourage novels note-taking?

 Plan for regular family gatherings to enjoy reading together.
 Gravitate towards wholesome reading clubs and avid readers for mutual reading sessions.
 Reading can be a solo affair mostly, but it does not mean we cannot enjoy the companionship of other like-minded bright individuals while we read novel stories and take notes.
 In fact, when we take notes with trusted writers, we may learn more than we can in solitude.
 An idea may be NaNoWriMo Monthly Meetups.